Diffuse and Spotted Knapweed

 Diffuse knapweed is native to degraded noncropland (waste places) and seashores from southern Europe to north-central Ukraine.
 It generally is found on dry, light, porous soils in Europe.
 Diffuse knapweed appears to occupy similar areas in the United States.
 Diffuse knapweed will not tolerate flooding or shade and thrives in the semiarid west (generally in 9- to 16-inch precipitation zones).
 Environmental disturbance (e.g., overgrazed pastures or rangeland, roadsides, rights-of-way, gravel piles, etc.) promotes its invasion.

 In Colorado, the worst infestations occur along the Front Range in Larimer, Boulder, Douglas and El Paso counties.
 Severe infestations also occur in Archuleta and La Plata counties.
-A 2002 survey conducted by the Colorado Department of Agriculture found 145,148 infested acres of diffuse knapweed (Figure 8) and 1,093 infested acres of spotted knapweed (Figure 9).
+A 2005 survey conducted by the Colorado Department of Agriculture found over 138,400 acres infested with diffuse knapweed (Figure 8) and over 10,000 acres infested with spotted knapweed (Figure 9).

 Spotted knapweed germinates in spring or fall.
 Perennial plants resume growth in early spring and bolt at approximately the same time as diffuse knapweed.
 Flowering occurs through the summer into fall.